Ask your vault

 The sprite gives the app a presence without turning your notes into a corporate dashboard.

-Tool-use pills show when Twin is scanning the vault, retrieving notes, saving to your inbox, or asking for desktop approval.
+Tool-use pills show when Twin is scanning the vault, retrieving notes, creating a quick note, or asking for desktop approval.

 Create a character from a prompt or uploaded photo, then evolve it intentionally instead of randomly replacing it.